Svavar Knútur

-Svavar Knútur collaborated with Czech singer-songwriter Markéta Irglová on his album Ölduslóð (way of waves).
+and collaborated with Czech singer-songwriter Markéta Irglová on his album Ölduslóð (Way of Waves).

-Svavar Knútur has in recent years toured extensively around Europe as well as doing some touring of Australia and North America.
+He has in recent years toured extensively around Europe as well as doing some touring of Australia and North America.

 Svavar Knútur is one of the founding members and curators of the Melodica festival, curating the Reykjavík branch of the festival.
-In the German town of Schleswig Svavar Knútur has played multiple times on the Norden Festival in 2018 and 2019.
+In the German town of Schleswig Svavar Knútur has played multiple times on the Norden Festival in 2018, 2019 and 2023.